^

 Autonomous Mobile Robots are similar to Automatic Guided Vehicles in function.
 But the main difference between the two is that Autonomous Mobile Robots use GPS to determine optimal routes to move around the warehouse floor.
 Autonomous Mobile Robots are equipped with advanced laser and infrared sensors that help them detect obstacles and navigate around them.
 This is where Autonomous Mobile Robots have the edge over Automatic Guided Vehicles - the ability to be used in crowded warehouses with many obstacles.

-Challenges Faced in Automated Warehouse Management
+Challenges Faced in Warehouse Automation Management

 Besides countless benefits, there are a few challenges you should know about before you start your Automated Warehouse management journey.
 One of the biggest challenges is the upfront cost that has to be borne by warehouse owners.
 This can be looked at as a form of investment that will give you great returns with time, but it is still a significant amount to take lightly.